kevinslin/h7b-dendron-netlify/vault/notes.tutorial.dendron.publish-netlify.md

 The free tier limit of Netlify is
 - 300 minutes / month for [Build minutes](https://www.netlify.com/pricing/faq/) (The time it takes Netlify to build my site)
 - 100 GB / month Bandwidth

+Wrt my usage during 9 days (from 2021-12-21 to 2021-12-30), by pushing daily updates to my repo, I used 84 build minutes

 ## Assign my custom domain to Netlify site